ARM - why not to construct a shared L3 cache

 The ARM is kind of struggling, to the point that a piece of software optimized for Intel has to be changed significantly:

-- a Intel-optimal locking mechanism is not optiaml anymore on ARM.
+- a Intel-optimal locking mechanism is not optimal anymore on ARM.

 - structures have to be realigned.

-- maybe algorithms running on these structures may have to be changed as well.
+- accordingly, algorithms running on these structures may have to be changed as well.

-Luckily, the stdlib reports (correctly) a huge offset is needed on this ARM to avoid false sharing, so at least you have a hint:
+Luckily, the stdlib reports (correctly) a huge offset is needed on this ARM to avoid false sharing, so at least you have a hint where the issue is:

 Offset Intel ARM